giftpasay/giftpasay.github.io/_posts/2025-06-02-gods-glorious-design-for-you.md

 ## Personal Application and Challenge

-Pastor Sael shared from his own experience in church planting, describing times of loneliness, discouragement, and apparent failure.
-Yet God's timing proved perfect, and breakthrough came when least expected.
+Experience in church planting reveals times of loneliness, discouragement, and apparent failure.
+Yet God's timing proves perfect, and breakthrough comes when least expected.

 **The Challenge:** We haven't done our best yet when it comes to evangelism and proclaiming the gospel.
 It's not too late to start again.